 Base on the above data, my impression is that although TalkMed’s revenue has been trending up since 2010, this upward trend is not reflected in their resultant profit.
-This failure to translate increasing revenue to increasing profit is not limited to just the year 2016, and seems like expansion overseas does come with the unforeseen risks.
+This failure to translate increasing revenue to incremental increase in profit is not limited to just the year 2016.
+It appears that expansion overseas does come with the unforeseen risks.

 Despite the high profitability of the Oncology practice, this would not matter much if this does not translate to profits for shareholders.
 Is the company investor friendly?

-This is in contrast to Singapore O&G, whereby increasing revenue translates to increasing profit.
+This is in contrast to Singapore O&G, whereby increasing revenue translates to incremental increase in profit.
 In fact, the upward trend in profit is more pronounced in recent years.

 Consequently, dividend payout in the case of Singapore O&G has been steadily increasingly (in step with the profit increase).
 I do not see this, in the case of TalkMed.